 Early Notification – messages about absences

-About the Early Notification (EN) system — which electronically reports absences — how to get it, and training.
+The Early Notification (EN) system electronically reports absences.
+Learn about the Early Notification system, how to get it, and training.

 |Level of compliance||Main audience||Other|